 At the end of the presentation, you need a strong call to action—but you should also consider other ways to make your message stick.
 Based on the nature of your solution and how you’re delivering the presentation, you might need to leave behind handouts for your audience.
 They should be focused and simple, supporting rather than detracting from your presentation.
-Maybe they even include a QR code to download your app or view contact information.
+Maybe they even create a dynamic QR code for scanning to download your app or view contact information.

 Then to fully optimize your sales presentation, you must follow up.
 Your sales presentation alone might not sell your solution—but your faithful follow-up game can push them to take the next step.
 Enter your CRM.